 If you’ve ever spent the night tossing and turning, you know how you’ll feel the next day—tired, cranky, and probably not at all like your best self.
-While the occasional restless night probably won’t cause too much trouble, chronic sleep deprivation can drain your mental abilities and put your physical health at risk.
+While the occasional restless night probably won’t cause too much trouble, chronic sleep deprivation can drain your mental abilities and put your physical health at risk, and poor sleep can certainly affect your gut health.

 Why Is Sleep Important?